uswds/uswds-site/pages/documentation/getting-started-developers/phase-two.md

     href: "#step-6-verify-successful-installation"
 ---

 U.S. Web Design System source code is written in Sass, a powerful stylesheet language that builds automation, functions, and logic into CSS.
 Browsers can’t read native Sass files, so these files need to be compiled into CSS — usually a single CSS file — before we can use them.
-Basically, when you develop with the Design System, you do all your stylesheet work in Sass, then use a compiler to convert that Sass into CSS.
+Basically, when you develop with the Design System, you do all your stylesheet work in Sass then use a compiler to convert that Sass into CSS.

 We’ve developed `uswds-compile`, a tool hosted on GitHub, to help teams copy USWDS static assets and transform USWDS Sass into browser-readable CSS.
 [Step 2](#step-2-install-uswds-gulp) describes how to install this tool.
+When you use `uswds-compile`, we will apply Autoprefixer to all compiled code.

 {: .site-note }
 **Note:** If you want `uswds-compile` to set up a Sass entry point for you, skip directly to [Step 2](#step-2-install-uswds-gulp).
 We provide Step 1 for context: why you need a Sass entry point, what it needs to include, and how to set one up manually.